 I pack the same way for a one week cruise as I do for being gone 3, 4 or 5 weeks.
 Basically I take one weeks worth of clothes.
 I make sure everything is washable.
 If I have to wash it in a sink, I could.
 The jeans might take a while to dry, but that’s why I have a spare pair of pants.
 And yes, if I only take one week of clothing and I’m gone longer then that I expect to do laundry somehow.
 I may wash stuff in the sink, use the on ship laundry services (for a fee) or find the ship laundromat.

-In looking for ideas I came across a blog (one of many), The Vivienne Files.
-This blog has some great ideas for putting together clothes for trips.
-These wardrobes are mainly for women’s clothes but she has some great ideas.
-I’m thinking about changing up some of my packing after viewing her ideas.
-If she is not your style, check Pinterest for ideas, or any search websites or blogs.
+In looking for ideas I came across blogs (you will find many), The Vivienne Files, and Wardrobe Oxygen.
+These blog have some great ideas for putting together clothes for trips.
+These wardrobes are mainly for women’s clothes but they have some great ideas.
+I’m thinking about changing up some of my packing after viewing their ideas.
+If they are not your style, check Pinterest for ideas, or search websites or blogs.

 This is a basic run down of how I get ready for a trip.
 This is what I do whether its a 3 day jaunt somewhere, or a longer trip.

 What I take breaks down more specific information.
 If you head to Antarctica, the needs change some.
 And if you have to take an overseas or long haul flight you have a few additional things you might want to think about.
 You probably want to also think about the electronics you want to take with you.
 To get an idea of what goes into my carry on click here.
-Want to see what I took in my carry on for my June 2013 trip?
+Want to see what I took in my carry on for my June trip?
 Click here.
+And of course see how I did on my fishing event trip.

 Remember – the goal of a casual trip or family vacation is to enjoy yourself, have fun, and relax.
 Being prepared helps, but you can’t be prepared for everything.
 Before you go on a trip, check the weather – what will it be like.
 Then prepare.